-The Core Email Marketing Automations (Flows) That Your DTC Business Needs
+The Core Email Marketing Automations That Your Brand Needs

 Automations, also known as flows, are a marketing automation feature that enables you to tailor and personalise your communications with your subscriber base.
 These automations (whether this is an email or text) are triggered by a customer’s action, like placing an order or adding a product to their basket.